5 Strategies to be an Evidence-Based OT Practitioner

-While there are many databases available, three that are especially applicable to occupational therapy are MEDLINE, PubMed, and CINAHL as these are medicine/healthcare-specific databases.
-Using a database to find evidence for occupational therapy interventions is a fairly simple process, though it can be time-consuming to do it thoroughly.
+While there are many databases available, three that are especially applicable to occupational therapy are MEDLINE, PubMed, and CINAHL as these are all medicine/healthcare-specific databases.
+Using a database to find evidence for occupational therapy interventions is a fairly simple process, though it can sometimes be time-consuming to do it thoroughly.

 I would recommend choosing one intervention or condition at a time to research, and spend some time inputting various keywords that may pull up different results.

 Cost: Varies.
 Some databases are entirely free, others are free to search but have a fee attached to reading an article, and others still require paid subscriptions to even access the database.
 However, there are many ways to get access for free or low cost.

 If you are still in OT school, you may already know that most universities give their students access to a variety of databases for free.
 But did you know that this perk often extends to alumni?
 If you’re not sure, email staff at your school to find out what the policy is.